tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 a token from an Issuer.
 Token issuance involves a Client, Attester, and Issuer, with the following steps:

-1. The Client sends a token request to the Attester, encrypted using an Issuer-specific key
+1. The Client sends a token request containing a token request, encrypted origin name, and one-time-use public key and signature to the Attester

-1. The Attester validates the request and proxies the request to the Issuer
+1. The Attester validates the request contents, specifically checking the request signature, and proxies the request to the Issuer

-1. The Issuer decrypts the request and sends a response back to the Attester
+1. The Issuer validates the request against the signature, and processes its contents, and produces a token response sent back to the Attester

 1. The Attester verifies the response and proxies the response to the Client